Online Affinity Mapping in UX Research: 9 Tips on How to Come to Actionable Insights

 Affinity Mapping is one way to come to actionable insights from qualitative user research data.
 Its flexibility allows you to conduct it as a group activity, in individual work, with pen and paper, or online.
 Digital Affinity Mapping has some particular peculiarities and can be especially useful to speed up the process, involve team members from other locations and adapt it precisely to your research analysis setting.
 Here are some best practices to remember for the next session:

 Prepare the data.

 Start with one first cluster and continue from there.

 Conduct synchronous and asynchronous sessions.

 Turn the Affinity Map into a shareable deliverable.

 Condens helps you analyze user research data and conduct Affinity Mapping online to make sense of data the way you're used to.
-With our next release, you can explore even more options to cluster user research data on a digital whiteboard.
-Let Condens be your digital post-it wall and start a free trial for your next UX Research project. 🔎
+Explore even more options to cluster user research data on a digital whiteboard.
+Let Condens be your digital post-it wall, and start a free trial for your next UX Research project. 🔎